 You can help maintain confidentiality during preliminary conversations if you do not identify yourself or the parties involved.
 You could also present the situation as a hypothetical.

-If you call a sexual harassment adviser or the Sexual Harassment Policy Office to discuss possible sexual harassment, the information you provide will be received with sensitivity and handled with the utmost discretion, but strict confidentiality cannot be guaranteed.
+If you call the SHARE-TIX Office to discuss possible sexual harassment, the information you provide will be received with sensitivity and handled with the utmost discretion, but strict confidentiality cannot be guaranteed.

 If you choose to talk to a friend, fellow student, or work colleague your conversation may not be held in confidence.
 In fact, Stanford supervisors and faculty have an obligation to notify the Sexual Harassment Policy Office of concerns of harassing behavior that they either witness or are told about.